top of page

 DfE Publishes Landmark Curriculum Review: What Schools Need to Know for 2028 and Beyond

-Last week, the Department for Education released its long-awaited Curriculum and Assessment Review Final Report —the first major overhaul of England’s curriculum, assessment, and qualifications system in more than a decade.
+# Curriculum and Assessment Review: A New Era for Education in England Last week, the Department for Education released its long-awaited * Curriculum and Assessment Review Final Report* —the first major overhaul of England’s curriculum, assessment, and qualifications system in more than a decade.
 The scale of change is significant, and its implications will be felt across every phase of education.
-Led by Professor Becky Francis CBE, the independent review brings together research, consultation with educators, parents, employers, and young people, a
+Led by Professor Becky Francis CBE, the independent review brings together rese

 Ofsted Report Cards: The Big Changes Starting November 2025